bigcommerce/dev-docs/docs/api-docs/customers/customer-login-api.md

 8. Copy the URL and paste it into the address bar of your browser.

-If the request was successful, you will be logged in as a customer and directed to `/account.php`.
-If it was unsuccessful, you will receive a login attempt error message and be directed to `/login.php`.
-For common causes of login failure, see [Troubleshooting](#troubleshooting).
+If the request was successful, you will be signed in as a customer and directed to `/account.php`.
+If it was unsuccessful, you will receive a sign-in attempt error message and be directed to `/login.php`.
+For common causes of sign-in failure, see [Troubleshooting](#troubleshooting).

 ### Sample code